Lecture 05: Probability and Statistical Inference

 4. Should we reject or fail to reject the null hypothesis at α = 0.05?

-5. What is the practical interpretation of this result for fish biologists?
+5. What is the practical interpretation of this result for botanists?

 Lecture 5: Hypothesis Testing Framework